Drs. John & Julie Gottman, Ph.D.

 His research looked like this: He'd invite couples from all walks of life to his "love lab," an apartment specially designed by him to conduct his research.
 Every second of their interaction, from morning until bedtime was recorded.
 The couples even wore physiological monitoring devices ("biofeedback") to monitor their level of heart rate.
 He even took blood samples.
 Why?
 Because he wanted to know how REAL relationships actually worked.

 He scientifically watched and recorded the couples’ voice, gestures, movements, speech, as well as emotional and facial expressions.
 He scored how they made decisions, how they used humor, how they expressed affection, and how they fought.
-He scored their videotapes and classified what they said while taking a specifically structured interviews.
+He scored their videotapes and classified what they said while taking a specifically structured interview.
 Then he followed them to see how their relationship worked out.
 Who stayed together?
 Who divorced?

 Dividing couples into three piles: "Happy," "Unhappy," and "Divorced," he went back to the data and asked "What's different about these three couple groups?"
 He learned to predict with over a 90% accuracy rate, which couples would end up happy, unhappy or divorced, based on this research.